clouddrove/ansible-role-nginx/README.md

 </h1>

 <p align="center" style="font-size: 1.2rem;">
-    This ansible role is used to install Nginx server on Debian.
+    This ansible role is used for the installation of Nginx server with docker on Debian.
      </p>

 <p align="center">